Why study Early Childhood Studies with Foundation Year at Liverpool John Moores University?

 What you can expect from your School

-Based in the new Education Building in the heart of the Mount Pleasant campus, the School of Education features a wide range of cutting-edge facilities, including a pedagogy room, lecture rooms, computing facilities and a nearby outdoor learning zone for the School's Natural Curriculum programme.
+Soon to be based in the new Education Building in the heart of the Mount Pleasant campus, the School of Education features a wide range of cutting-edge facilities, including a pedagogy room, lecture rooms, computing facilities and a nearby Forest School for outdoor learning.
 Students also benefit from independent study spaces, a close-by cafeteria and library, and access to student welfare and support.

 Please choose your qualifications below to view requirements